 ATI’s “Pure Balance”® technology introduces a range of models that feature true differential design; balanced from input to output.
 This design allows the quietest and purest reproduction of the audio signal.
 In the AT3000 series, power output for each module is 300 Watts RMS/ channel into 8 Ohms from 20Hz to 20kHz with no more than 0.03% THD and I.M. distortion and 450 Watts RMS into 4 ohms with the same conditions.
 Each model in the series comes standard with 2 massive toroidal transformers and can be upgraded at the factory by changing power transformers, adding power modules and a new rear panel.
 The maximum is 7 channels.

 Engineers, reviewers, and home theater enthusiasts may often disagree, but when it comes to amplifiers, there is one fact on which they all find common ground: the best possible design is the fully differential balanced amplifier.
 A fully differential amplifier is basically two separate amplification circuits per channel.
 One channel is inverted at the input and the output of each is summed allowing the speakers to be driven by a push/pull action.
 The benefits of this design are tremendous.
 It automatically rejects any noise coming in from external sources, such as radio-frequency and electromagnetic interference.
 It eliminates hum and reduces distortion.
 It also doubles the slew rate (speed) of the amplifier, for better reproduction of high frequencies and better transient performance.
+And. because of the push/pull output, we are able to reduce the power supply voltage (B+ and B-) to the output transistors enhancing amplifier longevity and reliability.
 We call this technology Pure Balance®, and we use it in the AT3000 and the AT2000 series.
 The result of Pure Balance technology is breathtaking.
 Acoustic instruments sound so natural and clear, you may think you’re hearing a live performance.
 The rich ambience of concert halls envelops you as never before.

 In fact, the AT3005, AT3006 and AT3007 are so powerful, they cannot reach peak output from a 15-amp circuit and are supplied with a power cord designed for 20-amp use, (The AT3002, AT3003 and AT3004 are equipped with a standard 15-amp power cord.)
 So be forewarned, use of one of these monster amplifiers may require a change in the power receptacle to the 20-amp type.